Shanikah-Boyce/Shanikah-Boyce/README.md

 Open to professional connections, collaboration, and discussions related to cloud architecture and automation.

 - 💼 [LinkedIn](https://linkedin.com/in/yourprofile)
-- 📧 Email: your.email@example.com *(optional)*

-Feel free to reach out—whether it's to brainstorm ideas, collaborate on a project, or just talk tech!
+Feel free to reach out, whether it's to brainstorm ideas, collaborate on a project, or just talk tech!

 ---